 Erica S. Simmons Associate Professor of Political Science and International Studies University of Wisconsin–Madison

-Erica Simmons is an Associate Professor of Political Science and International Studies and holds the Department of Political Science Board of Visitors Professorship.
-She also holds a courtesy appointment with the Department of Sociology.
+Erica Simmons is a Professor of Political Science and International Studies and holds the Department of Political Science Board of Visitors Professorship at the University of Wisconsin–Madison.
+She has also been awarded a Romnes Faculty Fellowship.
+Simmons holds a courtesy appointment with the Department of Sociology.

 Simmons' research and teaching are motivated by an interest in contentious politics, particularly in Latin America.
 Simmons received an AB from Harvard College (1999) and a Ph.D. from the University of Chicago (2012).
 Her current work explores the intersection of market reforms and political resistance in the region and her dissertation on the topic was awarded the Latin American Studies Association/Oxfam America 2013 Martin Diskin award.
 Her recent book, Meaningful Resistance: Market Reforms and the Roots of Social Protest in Latin America (Cambridge University Press 2016) tackles questions of resistance to the marketization of subsistence in Latin America.
 The book was recognized by the Collective Behavior and Social Movements Section of the American Sociological Association with the 2017 Charles Tilly Distinguished Contribution to Scholarship Book Award.
 She has published three related articles, "Market Reforms and Water Wars" (World Politics), "Grievances do matter in mobilization" (Theory and Society), and "Corn, Markets, and Mobilization in Mexico" (Comparative Politics).
 Simmons has also written on Bolivian politics more broadly; a co-authored article entitled "Coping by Colluding: Political Uncertainty and Promiscuous Powersharing in Indonesia and Bolivia" was published in Comparative Political Studies in November 2013.
 Work from her new project on how targets of social movements respond to mobilization, "Targets, Grievances, and Social Movement Trajectories," was published with Comparative Political Studies in November 2018 (Online First).

-Her research has been funded by the National Science Foundation, the Fulbright Commission, the Mellon Foundation, and the Tinker Foundation, among others.
+Simmons' research has been funded by the National Science Foundation, the Fulbright Commission, the Mellon Foundation, and the Tinker Foundation, the University of Wisconsin–Madison, and the University of Chicago, among others.

 Recent News

 Header image, photograph of a mural commemorating the 10th anniversary of protests against the privatization of water in Cochabamba, Bolivia.
 Mona Caron, photographer.
-Headshot courtesy of Sonia Roselli
+Headshot courtesy of McKenna Patterson Photography